seamplex/feenox/doc/help.md

 `--non-linear`

 :    force FeenoX to solve the PDE problem as non-linear

+`--progress`

+:    print ASCII progress bars when solving PDEs

+`--mumps`

+:    ask PETSc to use the direct linear solver MUMPS

 Instructions will be read from standard input if "-" is passed as `inputfile`, i.e.